aschey/vercel-tokei/README.md

 ## Running Locally

 Install the [Vercel CLI](https://vercel.com/docs/cli).
-Once installed, run `cargo build` in the `api` directory and then run `vercel dev` from the root directory.
+Once installed, run `vercel dev` from the root directory.
 The site should be available at `localhost:3000/tokei`.